pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 #### from_string
 Parses a string to get descriptor fields and returns them as a Descriptor.
 The string must have format *name[,library]*
-Throws a [ConfigException](../../errors/config_exception) if the descriptor string is of a wrong format.
+Throws a [ConfigException](../../errors/config_exception) if the descriptor string has the wrong format.

 > `static` from_string(value: str): [TypeDescriptor]()